-I offer both online counselling and face to face counselling at my practices in Salisbury, Farnham and Andover.
+I offer both online counselling and face to face counselling at my practices in Winchester and Andover.

 A very warm welcome to you and thank you for accessing my website.
 Life can throw up many challenges and I am able to offer a supportive environment for adults, and young people, to talk through and make sense of what they are finding difficult.
-Sometimes, if the words are just not there, we can use creative tools to process what is happening.
+I work with imagery - dreams, writing, art and sand tray to help you process what is happening in your life

 I hope that I will be able to offer you the support that you need at this time.